franciscoxavier04/pm-BIM/docs/release-notes/16-2-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions
-A very special thank you goes to our sponsors for this release.
+A very special thank you goes to City of Cologne, Deutsche Bahn and ZenDiS for sponsoring released or upcoming features.
+Your support, alongside the efforts of our amazing Community, helps drive these innovations.
 Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
-Special thanks for reporting and finding bugs go to Michael Lathion, Jason Culligan, Sven Kunze, Gábor Alexovics.
+Special thanks for reporting and finding bugs go to Michael Lathion, Jason Culligan, Sven Kunze, and Gábor Alexovics.

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
+This release we would like to particularly thank the following users:

+- [William](https://crowdin.com/profile/williamfromtw), for a great number of translations into Chinese Traditional.
+- [rmiyata](https://crowdin.com/profile/rmiyata), for a great number of translations into Japanese.
+- [rubenpedrolopez](https://crowdin.com/profile/rubenpedrolopez), for a great number of translations into Spanish.

 Would you like to help out with translations yourself?
-Then take a look at our translation guide and find out exactly how you can contribute.
+Then take a look at our [translation guide](../../contributions-guide/translate-openproject/) and find out exactly how you can contribute.
 It is very much appreciated!